ParimalA24-DS/ParimalA24-DS/README.md

 - **Generative AI**:
   ![Generative AI](https://img.shields.io/badge/-Generative%20AI-blueviolet)
   ### Skills in Focus
-- **SQL**: Advanced query techniques and database management.(Using HackerRank and SQLzoo)
+- **SQL**: Advanced query techniques and database management.
+(Using HackerRank and SQLZOO, LeetCode)
 - **Power BI**: Dashboard creation and data visualization.
-- **Excel**: Advanced data manipulation and visualization techniques.
+- **Microsoft Excel**: Advanced data manipulation and visualization techniques.
-- **Data Analysis**: Applying analytical methods and tools to extract actionable insights from data using real dataset
+- **Data Analysis**: Applying analytical methods and tools to extract actionable insights from data using a real dataset

 ## 💞️ Collaboration and Team Projects
 I’m looking to collaborate on: